 ‘7 Fjell’ means ‘Seven Mountains’ which is the symbol of Bergen (okay… that and rain… but it keeps those mountains green and luscious).
 The Bergen craft beer was named after this famous feature of the city!

+They have a tap room that exudes Scandinavian minimalism and intelligent design.
 I highly recommend taking a trip out to Bønes and visiting the 7 Fjell Tap Room on your trip to Bergen if you’re a beer enthusiast.
-You can find 7 Fjell’s Tap Room at Fjellsdalen 5 in Bønes.

-21. Enjoy Bergen’s Best Restaurants
+18. Enjoy One of Bergen’s Best Restaurants

-If you’re a foodie and happen to be traveling to Bergen, don’t worry… you’re in good hands!
-You will find plenty of tasty restaurants in Bergen and some of my favorites are as follows:
+If you’re a foodie and happen to be traveling to Bergen, don’t worry—you’re in good hands!
+You will find plenty of tasty restaurants in Bergen, and some of my favorites are as follows:

-- Bryggeloftet & Stuene Restaurant: super touristy but locals love it too.
-You can find local food here and if you go on Thursdays, you can enjoy raspeballer!
+- Bryggeloftet & Stuene Restaurant: super touristy, but locals love it too.
+You can find local food here, and if you go on Thursdays, you can enjoy raspeballer!
 Located around Bryggen.

 - Trekroneren: some of the most delicious hotdogs you will ever taste!
 Located near Fløibanen.